open/close all folders

 - Final Fantasy III has a floating Hyne Castle, which after finishing gets planted into a forest you're not allowed to get back to.

 - Final Fantasy IV has the Tower of Zot, which collapses once finished with, as well as the Giant of Bab-il, and the Tower of Bab-il's two parts.
 Unlike the first two, the Tower of Bab-il actually remains on the world map—it's simply closed off.

 - Final Fantasy VII has several locations that can only be visited once to name of.
-Sectors 1 and 5 reactors, Shinra Headquarters (won't be revisited again until the raid late in disc 2), Temple of the Ancients, Corel Prison, Gaea's Cliff (and by extension the Whirlwind Maze), Underwater Reactor, and Midgar during the raid.
+Sectors 1 and 5 reactors, Shinra Headquarters (won't be revisited again until the raid late in disc 2, and can't be revisited after that), Cave of the Gi, Corel Prison, Temple of the Ancients, Gaea's Cliff (and by extension the Whirlwind Maze), Underwater Reactor, and Midgar sector 8 during the raid.

 - In Final Fantasy VIII, there's Dollet Communications Tower, Galbadia D-District Prison, Missile Base, Galbadia Garden (during the attack), Great Salt Lake and Lunatic Pandora (only visited twice) leading to almost all locations inaccessible due to Time Compression.
 Not to mention the Laguna dream sequences.